 Diastema is the dental term for a space between two teeth.
-This space often occurs in the front teeth, which are most visible when people smile.
+This space often occurs in the front teeth, mostly visible when people smile.
 (1)

-The gaps between your teeth rarely cause any discomfort, but they can ruin your smile and take away from your appearance.
-Thus, a diastema is mainly considered an aesthetic or cosmetic concern rather than a medical one.
+The gaps between your teeth rarely cause any discomfort.
+For some people, a diastema is mainly considered an aesthetic or cosmetic concern rather than a medical one.

 How Common Is Diastema?

 Baby teeth are smaller than adult teeth and can often be seen with large spaces between them.
 These primary teeth eventually fall out and are replaced by normal-sized permanent teeth, thus closing in the gaps.
 But if the diastema persists even after the formative years, you can consult a dentist about getting it fixed.

 Diastema in adults is also fairly common, which may be a continuation of childhood diastema or the result of dental trauma, periodontal disease, structural anomalies, or wrong habits.
 Some people are genetically predisposed to this condition as well.

 Diastema can be particularly noticeable if it occurs between the front two teeth or upper central incisors.
 This type of frontal teeth gap is known as midline or median diastema.

 It can stick out and draw the observer’s attention, which can make you self-conscious while talking or smiling.